Jess Ainscough wasn’t just The Wellness Warrior – she was a freedom fighter.

 The vision of my dearest colleague Dr. Nat Kringoudis, Healthtalks TV became a phenomenon, and to this day I am still in awe of the impact it had – and still has.
 Like a great green smoothie, HT quenched the insatiable thirst of a collectively conscious audience.

-Jess once wrote that I was “someone she loves, admires and has so much respect for’.
-When she asked me to cater for her wedding to her beloved Tallon, I had to accept.
+When Jess asked me to cater for her wedding to her beloved Tallon, I had to accept.
 Uncertain whether I would actually be in Australia, I mentally plotted out 2015 so I could deliver on my promise.
 Sadly that day will not come.

 As time unveils the secrets of Jess’ somewhat early departure, our united sadness will morph into joy as we embrace the opportunity we had to witness a real-life saint amongst our mortal midst.
 We will recognize that her ascension was motivated by love and not death, by connection and not disintegration.

 Today I wandered the winter streets of Berlin, I am here to deliver a speech at the Healing Summit 2015, thinking about Jess.
 My mind and heart drifted to the sense that angels were sewing on her wings and allowing her to fly – with both arms joyfully intact.